Chrisp20/SportsMatchGame/README.md

 **Optional Nice-to-have Stories**

 - countdown timer
-- users can use tab controller to see prior scores
 - user can change between sports or imaging
 - change the number of matches defaults to 6 matches (12 items)